ndangelo/type/_posts/docs/2016-04-10-magaz-wordpress.markdown

 Magaz theme is full ready to be translated into other languages and could be easily translated with [poedit.net](https://poedit.net/) application.

-The theme contains the main translation file magaz.pot inside the language directory which will be used by poedit application.
+The theme contains the main translation file `magaz.pot` inside the languages directory which will be used by poedit application.

 **Here are a simple steps:**